antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 Your .NET Core experience will start with the `dotnet` tool.
 It exposes a set of commands for  common operations, including restoring packages, building your project and unit testing.
 It also includes a command to create an empty new project to make it easy to get started.

 There are many tools that come with the .NET Core Tools, to enable important development scenarios.
-You won't see most of them since they all expose themselves through the `dotnet` tool. `dotnet` has a very simple extension model, so it's also easy to add more commands as needed.
+You won't see most of them since they all expose themselves through the `dotnet` tool. `dotnet` has a very [simple extensibilty model](http://dotnet.github.io/docs/core-concepts/core-sdk/cli/extensibility.html), so it's also easy to add more commands as needed.

 The following list provides a partial list of the [commands](http://dotnet.github.io/docs/core-concepts/core-sdk/index.html).